Tree preservation orders

 TPOs prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without the local authority's consent.
 The maximum penalty for carrying out works to TPO trees without consent is £20,000.

 The map below shows the location of TPOs and Conservation Areas in the Christchurch area of BCP Council only.
-You can click on a TPO to access a pdf version of the TPO document.
+Select a TPO to see a pdf version of the TPO document.

 Christchurch TPOs and Conservation Areas Map